maddieredpath/FinalProject/whatbinary.md

 # What is Binary?

-## A numbering scheme in which there are only two possible values for each digit...
+### A numbering scheme in which there are only two possible values for each digit...

-# 0 or 1
+## 0 or 1

+It's the language computers use to process information because it matches their electrical circuits, which only have 2 states...

+### ON (1) or OFF (0)

+**Everything** a computer does happens by combining these 1s and 0s in patterns.

 In any sort of tech movie, they like to flash images like below.
 You might recognize it!